When to Visit

-From theater to roller derby, Portland kicks off the year with an eclectic assortment of events.
+From folk music to dog shows, Portland kicks off the year with an eclectic assortment of events.

-Shop, eat and cheer your way through the last of winter with these March events in Portland.
+Shop, eat, dance and cheer your way through the last of winter with these March events in Portland.

-Portland's "festival season" warms up every June with the Portland Rose Festival, Portland Pride Parade and Festival, plentiful outdoor concerts and celebrations of craft beer.
+Portland's "festival season" warms up every June with the Portland Rose Festival, plentiful outdoor concerts and celebrations of cultural heritage.

 July in Portland is a busy time, with a variety of live music, beer fests and film events to take in.

 Biking across bridges and cheering on soapbox racers are two of many great August events in Portland.